biicode/docs/getting-started/helloworld-arduino.rst

 You can download these files here: :download:`blink.zip <../_static/code/arduino/hello-world/blink.zip>`

 Upload the new version to your arduino again and check that it works ok!
+You'll see your Arduino LED turns on and turns off every second.

 4. Publish your code
 --------------------